openequella/openequella.github.io/guides/SecurityAdminGuide.md

 #### Entity list
 Determines the user entity that will be associated with the specified privilege and can include:
 * Just the owner—the object owner, typically the object creator.
 (NOTE: This entity is not displayed on the Collection Definitions—Access Control page in Basic mode.)
-* Everyone—all users who can access this instance of EQUELLA.
-This group includes everyone who can access an EQUELLA URL and comprises Guest and Logged in users.
+* Everyone—all users who can access this instance of openEQUELLA.
+This group includes everyone who can access an openEQUELLA URL and comprises Guest and Logged in users.
 * Everyone except guests—all logged on users.
 * A limited set of users, groups, and/or roles—select particular users, groups or roles to be associated with the specified privilege.